 - What is ts4 and ts3 thyroid testing?

 - Will a blood test for thyroid show herpes

 - How long does it take to get results back on tongue biopsy?

-- How long does it usually take to get back biopsy results?
+- How long to get results back from biopsy of cecal inflammation?

-- How long does it take to get the results of a breast biopsy?
+- How long does it usually take to get the results back from an endometrial biopsy?